 - Other HIPAA rules include that emails relating to the death of a patient have to be retained for two years, and emails relating to a child´s healthcare until the child is aged 21.

-Under the EU´s General Data Protection Regulation (GDPR), the personal data of EU data subjects can only be retained for as long as there is a “lawful basis” to do so.
+Under the GDPR, the personal data of EU data subjects can only be retained for as long as there is a “lawful basis” to do so.
 Once the business no longer requires the data for the purpose it was collected, the data must be deleted.
-Email archiving policies have to address how emails containing personal data will be indexed, archived, and deleted to comply with GDPR.
+Email archiving policies have to address how emails containing personal data will be indexed, archived, and deleted to comply with the GDPR.
 They should also cover EU citizens´ rights to access personal data and the “right to be forgotten”.

 Because of the varying retention periods and GDPR rules, the best way to enforce an email archiving policy is to implement an email archiving solution that captures, indexes, and stores emails, and applies a deletion date depending on the email´s content.
 As emails that do not need to be archived are deleted, this saves on storage space, while indexing at the point of passing through the email server simplifies email management and accelerates data retrieval.